akutschi/docs/content/blog/GPG-Basics/index.md

 ```

 The command `gpg --list-secret-keys` shows the available secret keys in the keyring.
+Here `sec` and `ssb` are abbreviations for the _secret primary key_ and _secret sub-key_.

 ```sh
 /home/johndoe/.gnupg/pubring.kbx